jubatus/website/source/en/fv_convert.rst

  This plugin is available only when compiled with ``--enable-mecab``.

   :function:   Specify "create".
-  :arg:        Specify arguments to MeCab engine. "arg" is not specified, Mecab works with default configuration.
+  :arg:        Specify arguments to MeCab engine (in the following example, we use -d to specify the dictionary directory). "arg" is not specified, Mecab works with default configuration.
                Refer to the `document of MeCab <http://mecab.googlecode.com/svn/trunk/mecab/doc/mecab.html>`_ about how to specify arguments.

  .. code-block:: js